-The Wilanów Palace is one of the most precious monuments of Polish Baroque.
-The impressive building combines elements of an aristocratic mansion, an Italian garden villa and a Louis XIV (the French Sun King) style palace.
+The Wilanów Palace is one of the most precious monuments of the Polish Baroque.
+The impressive building combines elements of an aristocratic mansion, an Italian garden villa, and a Louis XIV (the French Sun King) style palace.
 It is an excellent representation of European Baroque at its height and a homage to the former greatness of the Republic.

-After the death of the King, the Palace became the property of his sons, and in 1720, a run down property was purchased by one of the wealthiest women in Poland of those days – Elizabeth Sieniawska.
+After the death of the King, the Palace became the property of his sons, and in 1720, a run-down property was purchased by one of the wealthiest women in Poland of those days – Elizabeth Sieniawska.
 In 1730, the Palace, for three years, was owned by king August II the Strong, who made considerable changes in the residence, particularly as far as the internal décor is concerned.

-In the middle of 18th century, the Wilanów property was inherited by the daughter of Czartoryski, wife of a field marshal, Izabela Lubomirska, during whose reign, Wilanów started shining with its previous glory.
-Sixty nine years later, the Duchess gave Wilanów to her daughter and her husband, Stanislaw Kostka Potocki.
+In the middle of the 18th century, the Wilanów property was inherited by the daughter of Czartoryski, wife of a field marshal, Izabela Lubomirska, during whose reign, Wilanów started shining with its previous glory.
+Sixty-nine years later, the Duchess gave Wilanów to her daughter and her husband, Stanislaw Kostka Potocki.
 Thanks to his efforts, one of the first museums in Poland was opened in the Wilanów Palace, in 1805.